-The Employment Allowance reduces the amount of National Insurance employers have to pay by up to £3,000 per year.
-So, can your limited company take advantage of this tax incentive?
+The Employment Allowance reduces the amount of National Insurance employers have to pay by up to £5,000 per year.
+So, can your limited company benefit from this incentive in 2023/4?

 The scheme was implemented to help stimulate economic growth and encourage small firms to take on more employees.

-By using the scheme, a company can write off the first £3,000 of its overall Employers’ NIC bill each year (from 6th April 2016; previously the limit was £2,000).
+By using the scheme, a company can write off the first £5,000 (from April 2022) of its overall Employers’ NIC bill each year.

 - You can only claim the Allowance if you pay Class 1 Employers’ National Insurance Contributions – as limited companies do.